okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 ### Actions objects

 Just as Policies contain settings, Rules contain "Actions" that typically specify actions to be taken, or operations that may be allowed, if the Rule conditions are satisfied.
-For example, in a Password Policy, Rule actions govern whether self-service operations such as reset password or unlock are permitted.
+For example, in a Password Policy, Rule actions govern whether self-service operations such as reset password or unlock are permitted (see [Password Rules Action data](#password-rules-action-data)).
 Just as different Policy types have different settings, Rules have different actions depending on the type of Policy that they belong to.

 ### Conditions object